The Barn (arena): History

-Initially known as the Minnesota Field House (a name now used for a different building), Williams Arena opened in 1928.
+Initially known as the Minnesota Field House (a name now used for a different building), The Barn opened in 1928.
 The original construction of the arena cost $650,000.
 The arena was remodeled in 1950, and renamed Williams Arena after Henry L. Williams, the football coach from 1900 to 1921.

 As part of the 1950 renovation, it was divided into two separate arenas within one building: a larger one for basketball and a smaller one for hockey.
 Both arenas were called Williams Arena until March 2, 1985, when the hockey section was renamed Mariucci Arena after longtime Gopher hockey coach John Mariucci.
 The hockey team moved into a new building across the street from Williams in 1993, also named Mariucci Arena.
-The old Mariucci Arena within Williams was remodeled into the Sports Pavilion, now the Maturi Pavilion, named for former University of Minnesota athletic director Joel Maturi in August 2017. which houses the volleyball, wrestling, and gymnastic teams.
+The old Mariucci Arena within Williams was remodeled into the Sports Pavilion, now the Maturi Pavilion, named for former University of Minnesota athletic director Joel Maturi in August 2017, which houses the volleyball, wrestling, and gymnastic teams.

 The venue hosted the 1951 NCAA Division I men's basketball tournament championship game and the 1964 NCAA Division I men's basketball tournament Mideast Regional.
-Williams Arena has hosted the 1st and 2nd rounds of the NCAA women's basketball tournament in 2005, 2007, and 2010.
+The Barn has hosted the 1st and 2nd rounds of the NCAA women's basketball tournament in 2005, 2007, 2010, and 2026.
 The hockey portion of Williams hosted the Frozen Four in 1958 and 1966.
-The Minnesota Lynx played all of their 2017 postseason home games at Williams Arena, ultimately winning the franchise's fourth WNBA championship in the building.
+The Minnesota Lynx played all of their 2017 postseason home games at The Barn, ultimately winning the franchise's fourth WNBA championship in the building.

+On June 12, 2026, the University announced that the name of the arena portion of the facility would become The Barn by Blue Cross and Blue Shield of Minnesota as part of multi-year partnership between the two entities.
+The Maturi Pavillion portion remains unaffected.

-Williams Arena was used for the filming of scenes in the 1978 film, Ice Castles.
+The Barn was used for the filming of scenes in the 1978 film, Ice Castles.